-SWITCh (Students Working Towards Independent Change)
+SWITCh (Students Working Independently Towards Change)

 SWITCh is a new initiative that incorporates an alternative, flexible school setting designed to engage students who would otherwise be at risk of leaving school early.
 SWITCh revolves around an Educational Student Support program that targets students who have poor attendance, low literacy and numeracy, social and emotional issues and are therefore disengaged within our standard school setting.